 The treatment options of Barrett’s esophagus depends on the grade of dysplasia.

 The treatment options of Barrett’s esophagus depend on the grade of dysplasia.
 If no dysplasia is present, most authorities do not recommend treatment, although there are certain circumstances were treatment may be advised.
 If low-grade dysplasia is seen and reproduced, many authorities recommend endoscopic treatment, although there are times when a period of close observation is felt best.
 If high-grade dysplasia is present, most authorities would recommend some type of treatment which would include endoscopic procedures or surgery.
 If cancer is present, a much higher degree of concern exists and the best options for therapy will be based on a variety of information that includes patient age and health, as well as endoscopic, radiologic, and pathologic assessment of the tumor.

 The options for endoscopic treatment include radiofrequency ablation, endoscopic mucosal resection (EMR), contact ablation, argon plasma coagulation, and cryotherapy.

 Radiofrequency ablation (RFA)

 RFA can be delivered through a variety of catheters.
-Short segments or small patches of abnormal cells can be treated with a HALO 90 or Halo 60 device which is attached to the end of the endoscope and are about the size of a postage stamp.
-Even smaller patches may be treated by a through the scope method with Channel RFA.
-Larger segments are treated with a balloon technique called a HALO 360 Express ablation catheter which can treat up to 4cm at a time.
+Short segments or small patches of abnormal cells can be treated with a HALO 90 or Halo 60 device, which is attached to the end of the endoscope and is about the size of a postage stamp.
+Even smaller patches may be treated by a through-the-scope method with Channel RFA.
+Larger segments are treated with a balloon technique called a HALO 360 Express ablation catheter, which can treat up to 4cm at a time.